 Actually, this Madonna is not unique.
 Fouquet had painted her before but then replaced her with a portrait of King Charles VII.
 X-ray examination of that panel reveals a Madonna in the same pose with a round, bare breast but without the angels.
 Although she does look a bit squashed within the edges of the painting, so the composition wasn’t entirely successful.
 Is that why Fouquet painted over her?
 And did he then wait for a new client to come along so he could paint his ideal Madonna again on a larger panel?
 Research shows that Fouquet painted the KMSKA Madonna straight off, without any hesitation or experimentation.
 As everyone knows, practice makes perfect...

 After her successive trips to Berlin and Los Angeles, the Madonna has now returned to Antwerp.
-You can see her from 5 October as one of the two hostesses of the exhibition Madonna Meets Mad Meg at the Mayer van den Bergh Museum.
+You can see her as one of the two hostesses of the exhibition Madonna Meets Mad Meg at the Mayer van den Bergh Museum.